A Survey of Reinforcement Learning from Human Feedback: Feedback

 \paragraph{E-Stops}

 Emergency stops (e-stops)~\citep{ghosal2023effect} are an active type of feedback.
-In this type of feedback, the human may intervene with the agent's behavior by stopping it, i.e., they may choose to stop the agent's current trajectory at any point.
+In this type of feedback, the human may intervene with the agent's behavior by stopping it, i.e., they may choose to stop the agent's current trajectory at any point, for example to prevent the agent from causing harm.
 This is closely related to interventions but, in contrast to those, e-stops do not suggest an alternative action.
-The defining features of e-stops are that the human both passively observes the agent's behavior (\textbf{involvement}), gives absolute feedback on a single instance (\textbf{arity}) on the instance level (\textbf{abstraction}) and does so implicitly (\textbf{explicitness}) as a side-effect of regular interaction.
+The defining features of e-stops are that the human passively observes the agent's behavior (\textbf{involvement}), gives absolute feedback on a single instance (\textbf{arity}) on the instance level (\textbf{abstraction}), and does so implicitly (\textbf{explicitness}) as a side-effect of regular interaction.
 The \textbf{intent} is literal due to the implicit nature.
 For the purposes of intervention, the human usually observes the full episode (\textbf{granularity}).
 Due to the small amount of infrequent information they provide, e-stops should only be considered as a supplementary feedback type.

 E-stops are primarily intended to prevent bad behavior and only implicitly convey information about the correct behavior.
 This interaction and the arising incentives have been formalized in the form of the ``off-switch game'' by \citet{hadfield-menell2017offswitch}. \Citet{jeon2020rewardrational} propose to interpret this as a form of reward-rational feedback, where the `off' choice maps to the trajectory with the robot remaining still after the off switch has been triggered (see \cref{subsec:boltzmann}). \Citet{kahn2021land} demonstrate that a robot can learn to navigate using such feedback.